 Safety Capacity Time Cost Choice The immediate risk is that around 18,000 developments will have live safety equipment that may not be fit for purpose by 2025.
-This leaves approximately 750,000 people reliant on an emergency alarm system that potentially fails >10% of the time for first time calls.
-The elephant in the room is that the telecare industry currently has a finite capacity to meet a growing (and increasingly urgent) demand for digital telecare.
-This is both in terms of factoring in the time required to work on projects as well as potential supply / resource issues.
-Housing providers will find that there are longer than expected lead times to complete their digital telecare project.
+This leaves approximately 750,000 people reliant on an emergency alarm system that potentially fails The elephant in the room is that the telecare industry currently has a finite capacity to meet a growing (and increasingly urgent) demand for digital telecare.
+This is both in terms of factoring in the time required to work on projects as well Housing providers will find that there are longer than expected lead times to complete their digital telecare project.
 A swell in demand puts pressure on the supply chain and there is likely to be an increase in costs if there are shortages in equipment / components / labour.
 Any supply issues will also mean that housing providers further back in the queue may find they have less choice and will need to purchase whatever is available to make their service digitally ready.